ccarabine/Churchbarn-holiday-let/README.md

 * Feedback - When the cursor hovers over ‘submit’ /’reset’ the links will highlight in the hover colour(var)
 * When clicking on ‘submit’ /’reset’ links, they will highlight in the active colour(var) and repositions button down by 4px

-* Value: This section will allow the user tp complete CTA by submitting an enquiry/booking to owner, providing the owner with all the information initially required to connect with user.
+* Value: This section will allow the user to complete CTA by submitting an enquiry/booking to owner, providing the owner with all the information initially required to connect with user.
 UX will be consistent on all devices.

 See below the difference between desktop, tablet and mobile view: